JustSia/Sensors-and-Control/README.md

  ```
  ## Troubleshooting
  #### "File doesn't exist"
- Make sure you set the source to the right place every time you open a new terminal or tab
+ Make sure the source is set to the right place every time a new terminal or tab is open
  ```
  source ~/catkin_ws/devel/setup.bash
  ```